Law

 Fanny TARLET

-With core subjects including Contract Law/Contractual Techniques, Competition Law, Accounting, Tax Law, Labor Law, and Corporate Law, this program complements the courses taught in the third year of undergraduate studies and in the first and second years of master's programs.
+With core courses in Contract Law/Contract Drafting, Competition Law, Accounting, Tax Law, Labor Law, and Corporate Law, this program complements the curriculum of the third year of the bachelor’s degree and the first and second years of the master’s degree.

-The Magistère-DJCE is an exceptional long-term program that allows students to train for a career as a business lawyer starting at the bachelor's degree level.
-The Magistère is added to the standard private law curriculum in order to train tomorrow's business law professionals as early as possible.
+The Magistère-DJCE is an exceptional long-term program that allows students to begin training as business lawyers as early as their undergraduate studies.
+The Magistère complements the standard private law curriculum to train tomorrow’s business law professionals as early as possible.

-It is the premier training program and benchmark for corporate legal counsel.
-The DJCE combines the best of what universities and Grandes Écoles have to offer: academic rigor and pragmatism, theoretical teaching and practical application, initiative and teamwork.
+This is the premier program for corporate legal counsel.
+The DJCE combines the best of both worlds—university education and the Grandes Écoles system—offering a blend of academic rigor and practicality, theoretical instruction and hands-on application, as well as a focus on initiative and teamwork.

 DJCE Master's Program Brochure 2022–2023